 Are short sales good deals?

 Every now and then a good deal will come along.
-Most people hear the phrase "short sale" and automatically think of a seller that is in trouble and needs to sell their property fast to avert further financial problems.
-This is occasionally the case and can be an opportunity for a buyer to do well from another's misfortune.
-Alternatively, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have depreciated.
-In these instances the discounted price may in fact be consistent with actual market values rather than below.
+Often times people hear the phrase "short sale" and instinctively think of a seller that is in default and must sell their property quickly to avoid further financial problems.
+This is sometimes the case and can be an opportunity for a buyer to cash in on another's misfortune.
+In contrast, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have declined.
+In cases such as these the reduced price may in fact be in line with current market values rather than below.

-- Always do your homework before making any offers.
-Using an experienced REALTOR® from Mickey Hambright to assist you with researching a property can help you make knowledgeable decisions.
-We can help discover to whom the property is titled, how much is owed to the lender, and whether or not a foreclosure notice has been filed.
-Obtaining this information can help you determine how much to offer.
+- Before making any purchase offers, do your homework.
+Using a qualified real estate agent from Mickey Hambright to support your research of a property will help you make knowledgeable decisions.
+We can help find out to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
+Locating this data can help you make a decision about how much to offer.

-Use an agent with short sale knowledge.
-The real estate agents at Mickey Hambright can help expedite the transaction and make certain you're protected.
-Don't permit inexperience to impede the closing process.
-Let our experience and knowledge work for you.
+Use a REALTOR® with short sale expertise.
+Mickey Hambright can help expedite the transaction and make sure you're protected.
+Don't allow inexperience to impede the closing process.
+Let my experience and knowledge work for you.

-- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will usually take longer than a typical real estate transaction.
-Be aware that many short sales will not close in less than 30 days.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the discounted price.
+- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will probably take longer than a typical real estate transaction.
+Be informed that a majority of short sales will not close in less than 30 days.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the terms of the sale.
 In most cases your offer will go before a committee for approval, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are typically not negotiable when dealing with a short sale.
-The lender will sell the property just the way it is which means the lender won't be paying for repairs.
-Always reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At Mickey Hambright, when we write an offer, we're looking out for your interests first and will always advise you to make your offer contingent upon the outcome of the inspections.
+- Home protection warranties, buyer credits and allowances, and closing cost concessions are normally not up for negotiation when buying a short sale.
+The lender will be selling the property "as is" which means the lender isn't going to pay for repairs.
+Make sure you reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At Mickey Hambright, when I write an offer, I'm looking out for your interests first and will always advise you to make your offer contingent upon the results of the inspections.